felixx78/Shop/README.md

 # Shop

-This if fake shop.
+This is fake shop.
 Made with [Fake Store Api](https://fakestoreapi.com/)

 ## Demo